 Jason Wilcox made just three changes for this vital league clash from the side that put Blackburn to the sword so impressively last time out.
-It was all change in the centre of defence, where Tosin Adarabioyo partnered EDS regular Matthias Bossaerts, who was making his return from an injury lay-off.
+It was all change in the centre of defence, where Tosin Adarabioyo partnered EDS regular Mathias Bossaerts, who was making his return from an injury lay-off.

 Kean Bryan regained his place in the starting XI after midweek exploits in the u19 UEFA Youth League, and last week’s hat-trick hero, Ambrose, was chosen to lead the line once more.
 Spanish duo Angelino and Pablo Maffeo, who starred alongside Bryan for the EDS against Plzen, reprised their roles at full-back.

 As soon as the whistle sounded it became clear this was to be a feisty encounter between two teams desperate to secure all three points.
 City were quick to assert their pressing game but there was little action in either penalty box until the 10th minute, when Smith-Brown fired narrowly over after excellent link-up play from Intima and Ambrose on the right hand side.